New England Patriots vs. Jacksonville Jaguars NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Jacksonville's games have gone over 42 points in eight of 15 chances this season.

-- The two teams combine to score 40.4 points per game, 1.6 less than the total in this contest.
+- The two teams combine to score 40.4 points per game, 1.6 less than the over/under in this contest.

-- These two squads surrender a combined 43.7 points per game, 1.7 more than this contest's over/under.
+- This contest's total is 1.7 points lower than the 43.7 these two squads combine to give up per game in 2021.

-- The Patriots and their opponents have scored an average of 44.6 points per game in 2021, 2.6 more than Sunday's total.
+- The average total in Patriots games this season is 44.6, 2.6 points more than Sunday's total of 42.

-- The 46.0 PPG average total in Jaguars games this season is 4.0 points more than this game's over/under.
+- The 42-point total for this game is 4.0 points below the 46.0 points per game average total in Jaguars games this season.

 Patriots stats and trends

+- New England has played 15 games, with nine wins against the spread.

-- New England has gone over the point total in 46.7% of its opportunities this year (seven times over 15 games with a set point total).
+- New England's games this year have gone over the point total in 46.7% of its opportunities (seven times in 15 games with a set point total).

-- When New England puts up more than 26.4 points, it is 4-1 against the spread and 4-1 overall.
+- New England is 4-1 against the spread and 4-1 overall this season when the team puts up more than 26.4 points.

-- When New England amasses more than 353.2 yards, the team is 3-2 against the spread and 3-2 overall.
+- In games that New England picks up over 353.2 yards, the team is 3-2 against the spread and 3-2 overall.

 - This year, the Patriots have turned the ball over 20 times, 13 more than the Jaguars' takeaways (7).